Nationalsozialistische Monatshefte

-The Nationalsozialistische Monatshefte (National Socialist Monthly) was a political and cultural journal produced by the Nazi Party and edited by Adolf Hitler (1930–October 1933) and then, by Alfred Rosenberg (May 1935–1944).
+The Nationalsozialistische Monatshefte (National Socialist Monthly) was a political and cultural magazine produced by the Nazi Party and edited first by Adolf Hitler (1930–October 1933) and then by Alfred Rosenberg (May 1935 – 1944).
 Its first edition was published in 1930.
 It served as a forum for specialists of various academic disciplines, including linguistics and history, to present their research in a popular format, often with a racial emphasis.
 The magazine, based in Munich, ceased publication in 1944.